wd2311/HopHacks2017/README.md

 # HopHacks2017
-What a bizarre Hackathon experience - Much was learned!
+What a bizarre first Hackathon experience - Much was learned!

+Refer to README.txt